f1tenth/f1tenth_doc/getting_started/software_setup/software_advance.rst

 **Approximate Time Investment:** 30 minutes

 As you begin to test on larger tracks, you may find a need to have a direct connection to your car, so as to not have to rely on the car being within a certain distance of your router.
-The solution here is to set up wireless hot spot on the NVIDIA Jetson NX.
+The solution here is to set up wireless hot spot on the NVIDIA Jetson.

-Connect to the **NVIDIA Jetson NX** via SSH on the **Pit** laptop or via a monitor, keyboard, and mouse.
+Connect to the **NVIDIA Jetson** via SSH on the **Pit** laptop or via a monitor, keyboard, and mouse.

-On the NVIDIA Jetson NX, go to System Settings > Network.
+On the NVIDIA Jetson, go to System Settings > Network.

 .. image:: img/combine/wireless1.jpg